It's estimated that around 1 in 5 people feel lonely at Christmas and 4% of the UK population spend Christmas alone.

 It’s important that you communicate with others.
 Let a friend, family member or colleague know that you’ll be spending Christmas alone, check in with each other throughout the day and if you have some presents to open, you could arrange to open them together.

-Some restaurants and pubs will be open on Christmas day this year, if you’re in Manchester, you could check out some venues that are open on Christmas Day:
+Some restaurants and pubs will be open on Christmas day this year, if you’re in Manchester, you could check out some venues that are open on Christmas Day, listed at the top of this article.

 For some people, feelings of loneliness can be a trigger for using substances.
 Christmas and December can have a particular emphasis on substances like alcohol.
 If you've experienced any substance misuse issues in the past it might be good to think about coping strategies that have worked before for avoiding any triggers.
 Is there someone you can call if the urge to use is strong?
 If not, call the LGBT Foundation helpline (0345 3 30 30 30) or Switchboard (0800 0119 100) which is open every day of the year, and one of the team would be happy to help talk it through with you.